aleivaar94/Airbnb_Price_Optimization/README.md

 Propose two streamlit dashboard designs for a non-technical audience that clearly communicate or display the top 25 competitors and optimal pricing for a particular listing.

 The dasboard must contain:
-Three filters to be able to select the listing based on the url, property_id, listing_title, name (not listing_name) display table with top 25 competitors
+Three filters to be able to select the listing based on the url, property_id, listing_title, name (not listing_name).
+The filters must work independently.
+Show the full URL. display table with top 25 competitors
 Visualization 1: Competitor Price Distribution from the notebook competitor_analysis_query Visualization 2: Only the Similarity Components (Average across Top 25) from the notebook competitor_nalaysis_query